Environmental hazard: Evaluating hazard data

 Once a conceptual model of exposure is developed for a given hazard, measurements should be taken to determine the presence and quantity of the hazard.
 These measurements should be compared to appropriate reference levels to determine whether a hazard exists.
 For instance, if arsenic is detected in tap water from a given well, the detected concentrations should be compared with regulatory thresholds for allowable levels of arsenic in drinking water.
 If the detected levels are consistently lower than these limits, arsenic may not be a chemical of potential concern for the purposes of this risk assessment.
 When interpreting hazard data, risk assessors must consider the sensitivity of the instrument and method used to take these measurements, including any relevant detection limits (i.e., the lowest level of a given substance that an instrument or method is capable of detecting).

-Chemical

-Chemical hazards are defined in the Globally Harmonized System and in the European Union chemical regulations.
-They are caused by chemical substances causing significant damage to the environment.
-The label is particularly applicable towards substances with aquatic toxicity.
-An example is zinc oxide, a common paint pigment, which is extremely toxic to aquatic life.

-Toxicity or other hazards do not imply an environmental hazard, because elimination by sunlight (photolysis), water (hydrolysis) or organisms (biological elimination) neutralizes many reactive or poisonous substances.
-Persistence towards these elimination mechanisms combined with toxicity gives the substance the ability to do damage in the long term.
-Also, the lack of immediate human toxicity does not mean the substance is environmentally nonhazardous.
-For example, tanker truck-sized spills of substances such as milk can cause a lot of damage in the local aquatic ecosystems: the added biological oxygen demand causes rapid eutrophication, leading to anoxic conditions in the water body.

-All hazards in this category are mainly anthropogenic although there exist a number of natural carcinogens and chemical elements like radon and lead may turn up in health-critical concentrations in the natural environment: